misantronic/framewreck/README.md

 // register binding-element 'name', fill it with '@misantronic' and connect it to #inp_name F('#inp_name').registerBindable( 'name', '@misantronic' );
 ```
-The binding-element 'name' will now be filled with your data.<br>
+The binding-element `name` will now be filled with your data.<br>
-Since `#inp_name` is connected to the binding-element, it will automatically update its value.
+You can now get/set data:

 ```javascript
 // update binding-element (and form-element)